PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/MATLAB/Base_2/Base_2_ReadMe.md

 Make sure you have version R2023b Matlab installed.

 ## Possible Errors
-If the code runs but the output does not resemble the imbedded images:
+If the code runs but the output does not resemble the imbedded output images:
-    -Make sure the variables are calculated correctly and there are no small typos(these should not be present to start) -Ensure the 'Params.NeuronPopulation' parameter is properly set to the amount of neurons for the given code -4 for WTA
+    -Make sure the variables are calculated correctly and there are no small typos(typos should not be present to start).
+Check the calculations for variables in other scripts to ensure they match.
+    -Ensure the 'Params.NeuronPopulation' parameter is properly set to the amount of neurons for the given code -4 for WTA
         -3 for synfire
         -1 for Single Neuron

 ## Params
 These are the parameters set for the simulation of the FH neuron to be modified using the SpecifyNeuromsParams script described below.